-Several other issues were raised in the submissions, including the scope of the review, the methodology for allocating vesting contracts between generators, the proposed 25 percent capacity share cap and the modelling approach and results.
-We discuss the comments raised in the submissions, and Frontier Economics' response to the comments, in more detail at the beginning of the relevant Section and Appendix of this revised report.
+Several other issues were raised in the submissions, including the scope of the review, the methodology for allocating vesting contracts between generators, the proposed 25% capacity share cap, details regarding the implementation of various other recommendations and the modelling approach and results.
+We discuss the comments raised in both rounds of submissions, and Frontier Economics' response to the comments, in more detail at the beginning of the relevant Section and Appendix of this final report.